Shai2u/dash_maps_kdtree_example/geo_dashbaords_near_things__part_1.md

 To efficiently calculate the Euclidean distance in N-dimensional space, I used a K-D Tree, which allows for quick distance computations on the fly.

-**Some Technical tips and challenges I encounter while building this dashboard.**

 I really enjoy exploring Dash-Plotly (and dash-leaflet) because it’s a tool that allows me to elevate dashboards to an interactive, game-like experience and achieve things that would be difficult, if not impossible, in traditional BI tools like Tableau or Power BI.
 For example, if I wanted to run K-Means or K-D Trees on the fly in Power BI, I’d face numerous challenges.
 But with Dash-Plotly, I have the full power of Python at my fingertips.
 In this section, I’d like to share some technical tips and explain how I overcame some challenges during the dashboard-building process.